 Obtained confidential settlements for Paramount Pictures in multimillion-dollar contract and business tort actions involving complex domestic and international film financing transactions.

 Successfully represented Nickelodeon, MTV Networks, and CBS in defending against copyright and idea submission claims related to various scripted and reality television series.

 Obtained a favorable settlement for UMG Recordings in a nine-figure negligence and breach of contract lawsuit concerning the valuation of media assets.

 Obtained a confidential settlement for an Oscar-winning filmmaker in an accounting and profit participation dispute related to The Lord of the Rings.

-Successfully defended founders and franchisor of the world-famous improv comedy clubs in trademark infringement and breach of contract disputes.
+Successfully defended the founders and franchisor of the world-famous Improv Comedy Club in trademark infringement and breach of contract disputes.